 Download the curricula for this one-week immersion institute empowering incoming 9th grade students to view their high school experience as a pathway to college and university.
 A final outcome of the institute will be the design of a personalized, extensive four-year high school plan that addresses coursework, clubs, summer programs, and when to start thinking about specific universities.

-...By collaborating with community partners, offering education-specific skills through internships, and providing education resources.
+WE CONNECT with our community by collaborating with community partners, offering education-specific skills through internships and providing education resources.

 Here's an opportunity to learn more about education outside of the classroom — and get paid internships at the same time!
 Lindsey Interns build leadership and management skills through real-world experience in public outreach programs, museums, non-profits, and various centers in Tucson area schools.
 Funding is awarded per semester and varies based on graduate or undergraduate internships.

 Our students' interests are varied, and the internship opportunities are just as diverse.
 For your convenience, we've listed some community organizations that may interest undergrad internship seekers.

 In partnership with faculty at the UA College of Engineering and UC San Diego, this NSF funded program for STEM majors places them in an 8-week summer research experience which is followed by support through fall 2020 and spring 2021.
 Support provides faculty mentoring, continued research work, and have all expenses paid to attend up to two professional conferences.
 Research is focused on sound waves and phononics computational modeling.
 Selected students will be awarded funds for their summer and semester activities equaling $9000.00.

 The STEM Learning Center serves as a hub of Science,Technology, Engineering and Math resources.
 It acts both as an outreach facility and in support of improved STEM learning on campus and in the greater community.
 The College of Education serves as one of the center's four campus partners.